Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/fuel_system.md

 remaining cells numbered in order to the rear of the aircraft.
 Cell 1 is the feed cell for the engines; cells 4 and 6 each carry a hydraulic and an electric transfer pump to supply fuel to cells 1 and 2.
 The remaining fuselage cells perform a gravity feed into cells 1, 4, or 6.
 Cell 2 feeds cell 1, cell 3 feeds cell 4; and cell 5, as well as cell 7 feed cell 6.
 With this arrangement, center of gravity balance is maintained along the centerline.
 Cell 7 is the last cell to initiate transfer in the sequence, and does not begin until the total fuel in cells 1 and 2 fall below 1800 lbs.

 Fuel transfer from the wing and external tanks is performed by bleed air pressurization once airborne.
 Internal wing tank fuel is transferred into fuselage cells 1 and 3, whereas fuel from external tanks are balanced between cells 1, 3, and 5.

-> 💡 Internal wing and external tanks will not transfer with not pressurized.
+> 💡 Internal wing and external tanks will not transfer when not pressurized.
 > This is the case with either the gear out or the AAR door open.

+When the aircraft reaches a low fuel state automatic fuel transfer activates, forcing valves from internal wing and external tanks open regardless of what has been selected on the panel.

 ## Internal Wing Transfer Switch